 In 1964, he began a long relationship with the Peace Corps language programs, serving as Director of Language Programs at Dartmouth, consultant and trouble-shooter for Peace Corps programs throughout the world, and Director of the first pilot program of languages for the Peace Corps in Africa.

-Rassias is a founder and former Director of Dartmouth's Language Study Abroad (LSA) program, whereby Dartmouth students may complete their language requirements in a foreign country in the target language.
+Rassias was founder and former Director of Dartmouth's Language Study Abroad (LSA) program, whereby Dartmouth students may complete their language requirements in a foreign country in the target language.
 Under the Rassias Method, students learn enough of a foreign language in two ten-week terms to be functional and go abroad for further accelerated study in the LSA programs.
 For several years, he was Director of Dartmouth's Foreign Study program (FSP) aimed at students with a strong proficiency in a foreign language who wish to further their studies abroad.

-Professor Rassias is the author of numerous articles; the publisher of The Ram's Horn (a journal for teachers of language and culture) and "The Rassias Connection" (a newsletter of the Rassias Foundation), as well as the author of three text books in French and Greek.
-He is completing "The Unzipped Mind," a book covering different modes of communication, a philosophy of teaching, and comparisons with historical and mythological exemplars.
-Professor Rassias lectures throughout the world to various companies and organizations.
+Professor Rassias was the author of numerous articles; the publisher of The Ram's Horn (a journal for teachers of language and culture) and "The Rassias Connection" (a newsletter of the Rassias Foundation), as well as the author of three textbooks in French and Greek.
+He wrote To be Human: The Unzipped Mind, a book covering different modes of communication, a philosophy of teaching, and comparisons with historical and mythological exemplars.
+The book is set to be released in late 2017.
+Professor Rassias lectured throughout the world to various companies and organizations.
 Topic titles range from "Communication in a Perilous World," "One Nation Divided by One Language," "Love in Eighteenth Century France," to "Greek Mythology: Our Past, Present, and Future."

-Last Updated: 3/22/13
+Last Updated: 11/2/16